-As Chief of Performance Medicine and Medical Imaging for Health Nucleus, I am an evangelist for optimizing longevity and personal performance with a mission to make Health Nucleus the leader in whole genome genetic interpretation, whole body imaging, and advanced blood work.
+As President and Chief of Radiology for Health Nucleus, I am an evangelist for optimizing longevity and personal performance with a mission to make Health Nucleus the leader in whole genome genetic interpretation, whole body imaging, and advanced blood work.

 B.S, University of Michigan, Concentration: Cellular and Molecular Biology (1994)

 MD, PH.D in Cellular and Molecular Biology University of Michigan (2005)